 The 520 acre five star Fairmont St Andrews resort encapsulates luxury, elegance and truly breath taking surroundings in the ‘Home of Golf’.
 A truly unique and special venue that makes your visit one to remember, with its lavish and stunning surroundings, peaceful setting and stunning cliff top views of St Andrews and the North Sea.

 The resort prides itself with an array of fabulous facilities including two championship golf courses, The Kittocks and The Torrance, excellent dining experiences for every palette, ranging from our Italian eatery La Cucina to St Andrews Bar & Grill serving the freshest of steak and seafood.
-All of our 211 luxury guestrooms are spacious and well-proportioned with thoughtful Scottish touches.
+All our 211 luxury guestrooms are spacious and well-proportioned with thoughtful Scottish touches.
 Our sumptuous Fairmont Spa offers a range of treatments.

 When Jennifer graduated from her degree in 2013 (English & Mathematics Joint Honours, Dundee University) she was looking to become a chartered accountant.
-Upon leaving university Jennifer decided to get some experience in an accounting department first of all to decide if this was the career path she wanted to take.
+Upon leaving university Jennifer decided to get some experience in an accounting department first to decide if this was the career path she wanted to take.

 Jennifer joined Fairmont St. Andrews shortly after graduation and fell in love with the hospitality industry.
 She had a lot of friends who were working in practice and her experience was so different to theirs’.
 Working in hospitality is so varied even for those in the office, it is an ever-changing environment and really does feel like a big extended family.